 If you’re in the retail sector, you can probably benefit greatly from being active on Instagram, Pinterest, Facebook and other visual-based social platforms.
-This industrial home furniture company has active accounts on all of the big social networks, but it’s a little more active on Instagram and Pinterest.
+This water filter and industrial home furniture company has active accounts on all of the big social networks, but it’s a little more active on Instagram and Pinterest.
 Why?
 Because these visual-based platforms allow potential customers to see their products and what they could look like in a home.

 If you’re in the services industry, you may benefit more from using Twitter, Facebook and Google+.
 These social networks are more text-based and make it easier to share useful information that may be valuable to potential customers.